1936 Tupelo–Gainesville tornado outbreak: Gainesville, Georgia

-After producing the Tupelo tornado, the storm system moved through Alabama overnight and reached Gainesville, Georgia, at around 8:30 a.m.
-This early morning tornado was a double tornado event: one tornado moved in from the Atlanta highway, while the other moved in from the Dawsonville highway.
+After producing the Tupelo tornado, the storm system moved through Alabama overnight and reached Gainesville, Georgia, at around 8:30 a.m local standard time.
+According to Ted Fujita, this early morning tornado was a double tornado event: one tornado moved in from the Atlanta highway, while the other moved in from the Dawsonville highway.
 The two merged on Grove Street and destroyed everything throughout the downtown area, causing wreckage to pile 10 ft high in some places.
 The worst tornado-caused death toll in a single building in U.S. history was at the Cooper Pants Factory.
-The multiple-story building was then filled with young workers, who had just arrived to work.
-The structure collapsed and caught fire, killing about 70 people.
-At the Pacolet Mill, 550 workers moved to the northeast side of the building and survived.
-Many people sought refuge in Newman's department store; its collapse killed 20 people.
-In addition to the complete destruction that occurred throughout downtown Gainesville, residential areas throughout the city were devastated as well, where 750 homes were destroyed, and 254 others were badly damaged.